Todd-Lu/unc_css_skill_workshops/README.md

-# unc_webscraping
+# Webscraping Resources for UNC Chapel Hill's Computational Social Science Workshop
-We will post here webscraping scripts and resources for the UNC-CH Computational Social Science Workshop
+We will post here webscraping scripts and resources for your perusal